expressvpn/expressvpn_leak_testing/docs/setting_up_windows.md

 ## Install Torrent Clients

 You can choose which torrent clients you want to test.
-We have tested
+We have tested:

-* Transmission
+* Transmission,
-* uTorrent
+* uTorrent.

+## Troubleshooting

+### `Subprocess execution failed: cmd: ['run', '"/cygdrive/c/Program Files (x86)/ExpressVPN/xvpn-ui/ExpressVpn.exe"']`

+This occurs when the test machine is a 32-bit Windows OS.
+The solution is to create `C:/Program Files (x86)/` and symlink the ExpressVPN directory into it with `mklink /J "C:\Program Files (x86)\ExpressVPN" "C:\Program Files\ExpressVPN"` (not in a cygwin shell).